 What we're trying to say is: Shibuya is a very convenient place to stay in if you're visiting Japan from overseas!
 We don't expect you to just take our word for it, of course, which is why in this article, you'll be hearing from three foreign visitors who know Japan very well about their top reasons for staying in Shibuya during their trips!

-While Shibuya is more popularly known as a shopping paradise, there are actually a lot of office buildings as well, with a substantial number of IT companies.
+While Shibuya is more popularly known as a shopping paradise, there are actually many office buildings as well, with a substantial number of IT companies.
 If you're in Japan for a business trip, stay in a Shibuya hotel to get more work done in a much shorter time.

-"The ability to just wander into a shop for some beer after work can't be beat.
-The town is vibrating with vim and verve, so walking around observing all the people there can inspire some interesting ideas.
+"The ability to just wander into a shop for some beer after work can't be beaten.
+The town vibrates with vim and verve, so walking around observing all the people there can inspire some interesting ideas.
 Also, if you stay in Shibuya, you can experience a rare side to the famous scramble crossing during the early morning period, as the crowds are much thinner than usual then!"
 (Italian man in his 30s)

 Reason 2: Shibuya is where you can feel the metropolitan power of Tokyo!